• Skip to main content

 Staying productive in a digital and tech-addicted world is far from easy, and it’s easy to get sidetracked by the allure of shiny new tools like apps, browser plugins, and the like that all promise to give you results.
 But in order to achieve significant and lasting behavioral change, you need to start within.
 This […]

-Filed Under: Digital Productivity Tagged With: Flow, Smartphones
+Filed Under: Digital Productivity Tagged With: Flow/Focus, Smartphones

 Continuous Partial Attention: How Devices Negatively Affect Our Focus